Earning Actuarial Credentials

 Actuaries who practice outside the U.S. often must secure a designation from a local organization.
 In addition to the credentials offered through the Society of Actuaries, there are other recognized actuarial designations and credentials.

-Take a closer look at the path to fellowship.
+Take a closer look at the

 Training takes time